Criminal probes launched against New York's isolated Cuomo

 It detailed allegations by 11 women that painted "a picture of a pattern of abusive behavior by Cuomo and his senior staff," said state Attorney General Letitia James said, announcing the findings.

 The three-term governor came out fighting.
-He insisted he never touched anyone inappropriately or made inappropriate sexual advances and suggested he would not step down in a pre-recorded statement.
+He said he'd never touched anyone inappropriately or made inappropriate sexual advances and suggested he would not step down in a pre-recorded statement.

-But pressure continued to build on Cuomo Wednesday as prosecutors in Manhattan and Westchester County joined those in Albany in opening a criminal inquiry and requesting documents from James's investigation, which was only civil in nature.
+But pressure continued to build on Cuomo Wednesday as prosecutors in Manhattan, Westchester, and Long Island joined those in Albany in opening a criminal inquiry and requesting documents from James's investigation, which was only civil in nature.

 The Westchester case relates to an allegation that Cuomo inappropriately touched a state trooper assigned to his protective detail on her stomach and hip.